dipakchaulagain/LatencyMon/README.md

 The interface provides:

-1. **Current Status**: Real-time display of current latency, destination IP, and threshold
+1. **Current Status**: Real-time display of current latency, destination IP, threshold, and packet drops.
-2. **Configuration Panel**: Update destination IP, threshold, and ping interval
+2. **Configuration Panel**: Toggle using the ⚙️ icon to update settings.
-3. **Latency Graph**: Live graph showing the last 60 seconds of latency data
+3. **Latency Graph**: Live graph showing the last 60 seconds of latency data.
-4. **Events Log**: List of all threshold violations and packet loss events
+4. **Events Log**: List of all threshold violations and packet loss events.

 ### Configuration

 You can update the configuration in two ways:

-1. **Web Interface**: Use the configuration form on the main page
+1. **Web Interface**: Use the collapsible configuration form on the main page.
-2. **Config File**: Edit `config.json` and restart the service
+2. **Config File**: Edit `config.json` and restart the service.

 ### API Endpoints